Whether by train, plane or automobile, visitors are able to get to the Alpine Resort quicker – and by more options – than ever before.

 The cruise ship committee is hoping to attract a smaller boutique ship – with about 250 passengers — to the River City sometime in July.
 Cruise ships such as the Norwegian Sky carry about 2,400 passengers, all looking for things to do during their ports of call.
 And Mount Washington is only a 45-minute drive from downtown Campbell River.

-easily handle 15 cruise ships a year.
+Last year, Lynn Phillips, Executive Director of Tourism North Central Island, said Campbell River could easily handle 15 cruise ships a year.
 Economic opportunities would be “practically endless,” she said.